DeGrom post-surgery says hardest part is over

-ARLINGTON, Texas -- Texas Rangers star pitcher Jacob deGrom, six days following reconstructive surgery to repair a torn ulnar collateral ligament in his right elbow, said Sunday morning the hardest part is behind him.
+ARLINGTON, Texas -- Texas Rangers star pitcher Jacob deGrom, six days after reconstructive surgery to repair a torn ulnar collateral ligament in his right elbow, said Sunday morning that the hardest part is behind him.

 "That's when you're dreading going in and getting it done," deGrom said in his first post-surgery comments to reporters before the Rangers hosted the Toronto Blue Jays.
 "Now it's over with.